yogsototh/yblog/Scratch/fr/blog/Holy-Haskell-Starter.md

 - parse JSON
 - parse `.gitconfig`
 - use colored output
-- Have a lot of documentation

 This is quite few.

-### Cleaning
+### Modularizing

-We might now separate our code in different modules.
-I generally like to do that.
+blogimage("black-knight.jpg","The Black Knight")

-For short programs like this one some people might prefer not to separate it.
+For short programs it is not obvious to split them into different modules.
-I tried to use meaningful names for the functions, this is why I believe it is better to split our program in many different parts.
+But my personal preference is to split it anyway.

-The first thing to do, is to put all content of `src/Main.hs` in `src/HolyProject.hs`, and rename the `main` function by `holyStarter`.
-And now our `src/Main.hs` should
+First we put all content of `src/Main.hs` in `src/HolyProject.hs`.
+We rename the `main` function by `holyStarter`.

-contains:
+And our `src/Main.hs` should contains:

 ``` haskell
 module Main where